johnowhitaker/personal_site/essays/iabied.md

 If we try not to build it:

-- Authoritarian surveilance state: The book advocates for extreme oversight measures, to ensure that nobody builds ASI.
+- Authoritarian surveillance state: The book advocates for extreme oversight measures, to ensure that nobody builds ASI.
 Implementing these would require extreme surveilance and power in the hands of the governments, which could lead to it's own bad outcomes.

 - Concentration of Power: Making (incredibly valuable and useful) AI something that only a few have direct control over is a recipe for concentration of power and wealth, leading to bad outcomes of a different kind